BaptisteDegryse/openrouter-code/README.md

 # Overview

-Coding CLIs are everywhere.
-The Groq Code CLI is different.
-It is a blueprint, a building block, for developers looking to leverage, customize, and extend a CLI to be entirely their own.
-Leading open-source CLIs are all fantastic, inspiring for the open-source community, and hugely rich in features.
-However, that's just it: they are *gigantic*.
-Feature-rich: yes, but local development with such a large and interwoven codebase is unfriendly and overwhelming. **This is a project for developers looking to dive in.**
+The OpenRouter Code CLI gives you access to **any LLM model available on OpenRouter**, including Claude 3.5 Sonnet, GPT-4, Llama 3, Gemini, and many more.
+This is a customizable, lightweight, and open-source coding CLI that serves as a blueprint for developers looking to leverage, customize, and extend a CLI to be entirely their own.

+Unlike other coding CLIs that are locked to a single provider, OpenRouter Code CLI lets you choose the perfect model for each task.
+Want Claude's reasoning?
+GPT-4's creativity?
+Or the speed of smaller models?
+Simply use `/model` to switch between any available model on OpenRouter.

-Groq Code CLI is your chance to make a CLI truly your own.
-Equipped with all of the features, tools, commands, and UI/UX that’s familiar to your current favorite CLI, we make it simple to add new features you’ve always wanted.
-By massively cutting down on bloat and code mass without compromising on quality, you can jump into modifying this CLI however you see fit.
-By leveraging models on Groq, you can iterate even faster (`/models` to see available models).
-Simply activate the CLI by typing `groq` in your terminal.
-Use Groq Code CLI in any directory just like you would with any other coding CLI.
-Use it in this directory to have it build and customize itself!
+OpenRouter Code CLI is your chance to make a CLI truly your own while having access to the best AI models available.
+Equipped with all of the features, tools, commands, and UI/UX that's familiar, we make it simple to add new features you've always wanted.
+Simply activate the CLI by typing `openrouter` in your terminal.
+Use it in any directory just like you would with any other coding CLI.

 A few customization ideas to get started:
 - New slash commands (e.g. /mcp, /deadcode, /complexity, etc.)